dvargas92495/constancy.fund/README.md

 ## Setup

+The project is made up of the following top level directories, representing different deploy targets:

+1. `/api` - Has all the functions that make up our public api, deployed to individual Lambdas with API Gateway on top.
+1. `/app` - Has all of the application's logic, deployed to our CDN.
+1. `/db` - Has all data + schema migrations, schema definition, and enums.

 The application's logic is all contained within the `/app` directory.
 This directory is further subdivided by the following directories:

 1. `/_common` - This store common frontend components used across pages.